 Using good quality hay or haylage or hay replacers becomes more important for older horses and ponies, not only for maintaining condition but also for respiratory health.
 There is some evidence to suggest that horses and ponies become susceptible to respiratory allergies including RAO (formerly known as COPD) as they age.

 If your horse has dental problems, which make chewing hay difficult, consider trying haylage or feeding a short chop alternative, such as Dengie Hi-Fi Senior.

 Hi-Fi Senior consists of a blend of high temperature dried grasses and alfalfa, providing a similar calorie and protein level to top quality hay.
 It can be fed as a full or partial hay-replacer that is easier for the horse to chew.

 It’s vital to ensure that fibre intake is adequate.
-If your horse finds chewing short chop difficult you may need to use a feed, which can be soaked to form a mash such as Dengie Alfa-Beet or Alfalfa Pellets.
+If your horse finds chewing short chop difficult you may need to use a feed that can be soaked to form a mash such as Dengie Alfa-Beet or Grass Pellets.